Rai-Nabin/Deep-Learning-Specialization/03-Structuring Machine Learning Projects/Week 1/README.md

 |Fit test set well on cost function |If it's not achieved, you could try bigger dev set. |
 |Performs well in real world |If it's not achieved, you could change dev set, cost function etc. (Either the dev test set distribution is not correct or the cost function not right) |

+**Early stopping**, though not a bad technique, is a knob that simultaneously affects the training set and development set performance and therefore is less orthogonalized, so Andrew tends not to use it.

 **3. Setting up your goal**

 **4. Comparing to human level performance**